 Travel Safety FAQs

-This information sheet provides supporting information on the integration of health, safety and wellbeing principles into the Travel and Entertainment Policy and Procedures of the University.
+This information sheet provides supporting information on the integration of health, safety and wellbeing principles into the Travel Policy & Procedures and Procedures of the University.

 It is intended to provide guidance to management, staff & students within the University.
 This information is for international travel only, interstate travel is referred to in the Off-Campus Activity (including field work) HSW Handbook Chapter.